 Abstract

-Research Question: This qualitative research explores the impact of austerity on community sport facilities across geographic regions of England (United Kingdom), drawing upon resource dependence theory (RDT) embedded .
+Research Question: This qualitative research explores the impact of austerity on community sport facilities across England (United Kingdom), drawing upon resource dependence theory (RDT) embedded within network theory.

 Research Methods: In-depth semi-structured interview data were collected from 24 stakeholders related to community sport facilities (n=12 facility managers, n=6 regional grant managers, n=6 national funders both third sector and corporate).
 The qualitative data were thematically analysed to understand the impact of austerity on how community sport facilities managed their organisations and operations.

-Results and Findings: The findings from this research offer insight into the challenges faced as a result of austerity and reduced public funding.
-Following this the findings show how different community sport facilities have managed to navigate these challenges to maintain sustainability through networks and income dynamism..
+Results and Findings: The findings from this research offer insight into the challenges faced as a consequence of austerity, and a shrinking of the funding from central Government to local public services.
+Furthermore, the findings show how different community sport facilities have managed to navigate these challenges to maintain sustainability, essentially through adapting network structure and through income dynamism.
+In addition, using a network theory approach alongside RDT within a sporting context, has allowed us to address issues on how network flow and structure impact sustainability and operations within and between organisations.

-Implications: The article offers implications for community sport facility managers, practitioners and policy makers from a local and national perspective who operate in times of fiscal constraint, using RDT to examine these changes and their subsequent management strategies to overcome the associated challenges.
+Implications: The article offers managerial recommendations for community sport facility managers, practitioners and policy makers who operate in times of fiscal constraint.
+It recommends that future sport research utilises and applies both RDT and network theory to examine these changes and the subsequent management strategies adopted to overcome the associated challenges of fiscal constraint.

 KEYWORDS: Austerity, community, sport, resource dependence theory, management